verynewusername/gradlog/README.md

 - Database: PostgreSQL
 - Auth: opaque API/session tokens (no JWT)
 - UI hosting: static frontend files served by backend

+## Gradlog vs MLflow

+Gradlog is intentionally built as a lightweight, self-hosted alternative for teams that want a simpler operational footprint.

+- Language/runtime: Gradlog is written in Go and runs as a single compiled service.
+- Deployment model: one service + Postgres, with API and UI served together.
+- Auth focus: built-in user auth, project membership, and API key flows for multi-user teams.
+- Operational overhead: no large Python web stack for the tracking server itself.

+MLflow remains a strong choice for broad ecosystem integrations and established workflows.
+Gradlog focuses on teams that prefer a smaller, auth-first tracker with straightforward self-hosting.

 ## Run With Docker Compose